 Truck drivers take their jobs seriously and endeavor to get to their destination both quickly and safely.
 But the nature of trucking means that a momentary lapse of concentration can have fatal consequences.
 Unfortunately, some trucking companies push truck drivers beyond the reasonable bounds of human endurance.
-In some cases, trucking outfits may even push drivers to break hours-of-service rules while also suggesting that they falsify log books and take other steps to worker even longer hours.
+In some cases, trucking outfits may even push drivers to break hours-of-service rules while also suggesting that they falsify log books and take other steps to work even longer hours.
+Read on to learn more from our Philadelphia truck accident attorneys.

 1. The States with the Most Big-Rig Related Fatal Crashes